Street cats in China: Cat abuse rings

 While incidents of cat abuse have been documented in China since the 2000s, and China lacks animal cruelty laws, an uptick in cat abuse occurred following the COVID-19 pandemic in which online communities began to form based around the torture of feral cats, referring to themselves as cat lovers (爱猫 (ài māo)).
 In 2021, an investigation by Legal Daily discovered the underground market for cat abuse material.
 These communities use highly coded language: clients who pay for cat torture videos, sometimes "made to order", are referred to as "sponsors", while creators of this material are known as "masters".
 Cats who put up a fight are known as keycaps (键帽 (jiàn mào)), a homophone for "mean cat" (贱猫 (jiàn māo)).

 These groups will record or livestream their acts of abuse to post online, with the videos often being viewed by individuals interested in zoosadism and crush fetish content.
 Videos are most commonly distributed via messaging platforms such as Telegram and QQ.
 Data collected by Feline Guardians shows a 500% increase in new torture videos posted to cat torture-related Telegram groups between June 2024 and February 2025.
 The abusers are predominantly young men between the ages of 16 and 24, with many being college students.
 Some users within the community who watch these videos are not cat abusers themselves, with some owning pet cats of their own.
 Similar groups have been found outside of China, such as groups documented based in the United Kingdom.

-A member of Feline Guardians who goes by Lara speculates that the torture of cats in China is motivated by the attention the perpetrators receive.
+Lara Bruce, President of Feline Guardians, speculates that the torture of cats in China is motivated by the attention the perpetrators receive.
 She says that notable cat abusers are "treated like celebrities".
 Other motivations for engaging in these communities include a dislike for the favorable treatment of cats over humans, as well as misogyny, as loving cats is a trait associated with women by members of cat abuse rings.
 Women who love cats are often referred to with disparaging remarks.
 Two anti-abuse activists, speaking with a reporter for Initium Media under pseudonyms, say that they believe that the cat abuse community overlaps with incel culture.
 In another article, Lara says the connection between the two "exposes a dangerous intersection of misogyny and violence among angry young men".

 Cat abuse groups began to target Hello Street Cat because of its popularity in March 2024, after a spreadsheet circulated online containing the coordinates of thousands of cat houses, allowing abusers to find potential victims.
 Shortly after the release of the spreadsheet, an incident occurred in which a man dumped a cat carcass in front of one of the live feeder cameras.
 Members of abuse communities sometimes place monetary bounties on internet famous cats.